tehau26nz/media-organiser/README.md

    You will then be prompted with a few questions to customize the organization process:

+   - **Initial Choice (if subfolders are found):**
+     - **1. Consolidate all media files:** Moves all files from subfolders into the main directory, then deletes the now-empty subfolders.
+     - **2. Organize media files directly:** Scans subfolders for media but does not flatten the directory structure.
    - **Separate photos and videos?
 (Y/N):** Choose if you want media sorted into `photos` and `videos` subdirectories.
    - **Rename files?
 (Y/N):** Choose if you want files renamed to the `YYYY-MM-DD_HH-mm-ss` format.